wilaak/radix-router/README.md

 [![License](https://img.shields.io/packagist/l/wilaak/radix-router.svg?style=flat-square)](https://packagist.org/packages/wilaak/radix-router)
 [![Downloads](https://img.shields.io/packagist/dt/wilaak/radix-router.svg?style=flat-square)](https://packagist.org/packages/wilaak/radix-router)

 A simple HTTP router for PHP.
 Use it directly, or as a base for your own router (see [integrations](#integrations)).

 - $O(k)$ dynamic route matching ($k$ = segments in path)
 - Path parameters: optional and wildcard (one per segment)
 - API for listing routes/methods (useful for OPTIONS)
 - 405 Method Not Allowed handling
-- 403 lines, no dependencies
+- Zero dependencies and only 403 lines of code

 See [benchmarks](#benchmarks) for how it compares to other PHP routers.